Sustainability

 Notes:

-• The total amount of compensation for directors (excluding outside directors), the total amount of compensation by type, and the number of applicable officers noted above include one director who resigned from his position on June 27, 2022 and the amount of compensation he received.
+• 1.
+The total amount of compensation for directors (excluding outside directors), the total amount of compensation by type, and the number of directors receiving compensation as noted above, includes one director who resigned from their position on June 26, 2024 and the amount of compensation they received.

-• The total amount of compensation for outside Audit & Supervisory Board members, the total amount of compensation by type, and the number of applicable officers noted above include one outside Audit & Supervisory Board member who resigned from his position on June 27, 2022 and the amount of compensation he received.
+• 2.
+The total amount of compensation for outside directors, the total amount of compensation by type, and the number of directors receiving compensation as noted above, includes two outside directors who resigned from their positions on June 26, 2024 and the amount of compensation they received.

 Name Officers category Company category Total compensation by type (million yen) Total compensation (million yen)